Is the Ranch open year-round? When is peak season?

 Yes.
 The river is fed primarily by snow melt and springs so the water is a bit chilly.

-What kind of fish are in the river and pond?
+What kind of fish are in the river?

-Brown trout, rainbow trout, brook trout, Yellowstone cutthroat trout, and mountain whitefish are in the river; tiger trout are in the pond.
+Brown trout, rainbow trout, brook trout, Yellowstone cutthroat trout, and mountain whitefish are in the river.

 Do I need a fishing license to go fishing?